Jshreya-12/Jshreya-12/README.md

 Alongside core analytics, I also explore practical GenAI use cases where it helps with documentation, summaries, or analysis support—without replacing foundational data work.

-# What I work on
+## What I work on
 - Cleaning and validating datasets
 - Writing SQL queries for analysis and aggregation
 - Building dashboards in Power BI and Tableau
 - Creating repeatable reporting and analysis workflows
 - Using GenAI tools to assist with documentation and insight summaries

-# Tools
-- SQL, Python
-- Power BI, Tableau
-- Jupyter Notebook
-- Cloud data platforms
-- Basic GenAI workflows (LLMs for summaries and documentation support)

-### Selected Projects
-- Business Operations KPI Dashboard
-- Retail & E-commerce Data Analysis
-- Python Data Processing Scripts
-- AI Documentation Assistant

-This GitHub contains examples of my analysis workflows, dashboards, and small GenAI-supported tools.
+  ## 🎓 Education

+- 🎓 **Master’s in Computer & Information Science**
+  SUNY Polytechnic Institute | Jan 2023 – Dec 2024

+- 🎓 **Bachelor’s in Computer & Information Science**
+  Sri Indu College of Engineering & Technology | Jul 2018 – Aug 2022